 Another cyan blue sea with multiple tones of blue.
 The water was so shallow and calm over here, we could walk far out and still have our head above water.

 Oh wait!
 You could even reach a cave by waddling in the shallow water.
-Too bad I can’t show you how the cave looked like because I’m shy (was in swim suit lah).
+Too bad I can’t show you how the cave looked like because I’m shy (in swim suit lah).

-Look at the direction my friend was pointing at.
+Look at the direction my partner was pointing at.
 That’s the cave.
 Not too far from the shore, right?

 Lunch at Oasis Resort and Spa